mlibrary/about-aperio/src/content/reports.md

   ## All Book Usage

   The Google Analytics report shows basic usage data from the Fulcrum platform.
-This includes users, sessions, pageviews, popular titles, and user location for titles in UMP EBC.
+This includes users, sessions, pageviews, popular titles, and user location for titles in Aperio Press.
 For more information, see [our FAQ](https://mpub.atlassian.net/wiki/spaces/FPS/pages/66453810/UMP+EBC).
 ---